STRTSNM/STRTSNM/README.md

 ### Tech explorer • Efficiency-driven developer • Always building, always learning

-I dig into systems at every layer --- from kernel internals to GPU pipelines to mobile boot chains.\
+I dig into systems at every layer, from kernel internals to GPU pipelines to mobile boot chains.\
 I like pushing hardware and software *way* past what they were designed for.
 Phones aren't meant to dual-boot?\